kbatya/PhotoGallery/README.md

 - **Icon Fonts for Navigation**: The application uses icon fonts for the `Text` property of the **"Up"** and **"Down"** buttons, displaying arrow symbols for a clear and visually appealing navigation interface.
 - **Responsive Design**: Ensures the gallery looks good on different screen sizes.

-## Screenshot of Photo Gallery in Android Emulato
+## Screenshot of Photo Gallery in Android Emulator

 ![Screenshot of Photo Gallery in Android Emulator](https://github.com/kbatya/PhotoGallery/blob/master/screenshotMAUI.png)